 “You gave me a Thank You card.
 For Valentines’ Day!”

 “Oh my God.
-And here I was thinking you’d love it,” he said, sounding completely flabbergasted by my apparently inconceivable reaction.
+And here I was thinking you’d love it,” he said, sounding completely flabbergasted by her apparently inconceivable reaction.

 “Why would you think that?
 I told you I love you.
 I gave you my heart and everything else.
 A Thank You card?
 I want love, not appreciation,” she said in a firm but low voice as she felt herself shaking from the pain.